 SCIM (System for Cross-domain Identity Management) automates user lifecycle management for your Gemfury organization.
-When enabled, your Identity Provider can automatically remove users from your organization when they are unassigned in the IdP — no manual intervention required.
+When enabled, your Identity Provider manages organization membership directly — provisioning, deprovisioning, and reactivating users as you assign and unassign them in the IdP.

 SCIM is a companion to SAML SSO, not a replacement.
 SAML handles authentication (logging in); SCIM handles provisioning (managing who has access).
 Both require an active SAML provider on the organization.